 Collective bargaining is common, with approximately 15 percent of the population covered by collective bargaining agreements.
 Government workers, including civil servants, police officers, firefighters, military personnel, and staff in several state-owned enterprises, are covered by collective bargaining agreements.
 Unions are also quite active in the energy, steel, and telecommunications industries.
 Collective bargaining takes place between the firm and the recognized majority union rather than on an industry-wide basis.
 The government as an employer also bargains collectively.
 The process of collective bargaining is regulated by the Industrial Relations Act.
 There are close to 30 active, independent labor unions in TT.

 The Industrial Relations Act provides for dispute resolution through an industrial court in instances where the issue cannot be resolved by collective bargaining or through conciliation efforts by the Ministry of Labor.

 There was no strike in the past year that posed an investment risk.

-The ILO has not identified any compliance gaps in law or practice regarding international labor standards that may pose a reputational risk to investors.
-The government does not have a labor inspectorate system to identify and remediate labor violations, but the industrial court investigates and prosecutes unfair labor practices, such as harassment and/or improper dismissal of union members.
+The International Labor Organization has not identified any compliance gaps in law or practice regarding international labor standards that may pose a reputational risk to investors.
+The GoTT does not have a labor inspectorate system to identify and remediate labor violations, but the industrial court investigates and prosecutes unfair labor practices, such as harassment and/or improper dismissal of union members.

 There were no new labor related laws or regulations enacted or in draft over the last year.

-As a high-income country, Trinidad and Tobago is ineligible for DFC programs.
+As a high-income country, TT is ineligible for DFC programs.